 Sustainability risk can occur through different existing risk types (for example through market, liquidity, credit or counterparty risk).
-An example of this could be if Fund invests in an issuer that could face potentially reduced revenues or increased expenditures from physical climate risk or transition risk through a decreased demand for carbon-intensive products and services or increased production costs due to regulatory changes.
+An example of this could be if the Master Fund invests in an issuer that could face potentially reduced revenues or increased expenditures from physical climate risk or transition risk through a decreased demand for carbon-intensive products and services or increased production costs due to regulatory changes.

-As a result, sustainability risk factors may have a material impact on an investment, may increase the volatility, affect liquidity and may result in a loss to the value of the Fund.
-The impact of those risks may be higher where the Fund has particular investment concentrations e.g. instrument type, sector or country concentrations exposed to either physical or transitional risks.
+As a result, sustainability risk factors may have a material impact on an investment, may increase the volatility, affect liquidity and may result in a loss to the value of the Master Fund and, thereby, the Fund .
+The impact of those risks may be higher where the Master Fund has particular investment concentrations e.g. instrument type, sector or country concentrations exposed to either physical or transitional risks.
 Under normal market conditions such events could have a material impact on the value of the Fund.